Exclusive: U.S. steel industry may challenge Russian trade deal - sources

 The United States also has suspension agreements in place on imports of Russian uranium and carbon steel plate.

+U.S. steel prices fared far better this year and last compared to other key regions like Europe and Asia, and the threat of protective measures against Russian steel could push them higher still.

+According to data compiler CRU, U.S. steel prices ST-CRUNAM-IDX are near their highest since April 2012, with EU steel prices ST-CRUEU-IDX at their lowest in about four years, and Asia prices ST-CRUAS-IDX at their lowest since mid-2013.

-(Additional reporting by Catherine Ngai; Editing by Meredith Mazzilli, Lisa Shumaker and Eric Walsh)
+(Additional reporting by Catherine Ngai, Svetlana Burmistrova in Moscow and Maytaal Angel in Lonron; Editing by Meredith Mazzilli, Lisa Shumaker and Eric Walsh)